sanjanamarri2521/DNS_Log_Analysis/README.md

 ## Dashboard Visualizations

 Each panel below uses SPL queries to create a meaningful visualization.
-Add your screenshots to the `dashboard_screenshots/` folder and replace the placeholders with actual paths once uploaded.

 ---